Data-driven guessing and gluing of unstable periodic orbits: Methods

 The number of time-steps of each discretization are adequately chosen such that ${N_{t_1}/N_{t_2} \approx T_1/T_2}$.
 Define the naively glued orbit $\boldsymbol{G}_0$ by vertically stacking $\boldsymbol{L}_1$ and $\boldsymbol{L}_2$ at the points of closest passage

-Since this introduces a jump discontinuity, we smooth $\boldsymbol{G}_0$ in the latent space to get the new guess $\boldsymbol{G}$: We set the high-frequency temporal modes in Fourier space to zero and keep only the lowest 1/6 positive (and lowest 1/6 negative) Fourier modes.
-The guess is then defined as $\mathcal{D}(\boldsymbol{G})$ with guess period ${T = T_1 + T_2}$, and then follows steps 6 and 7 of algorithm \ref{sec:algorithm}.
+Since this introduces a jump discontinuity, we smooth $\boldsymbol{G}_0$ in the latent space to get the new guess $\boldsymbol{G}$: We set the high-frequency temporal modes in Fourier space to zero and keep only the lowest 1/6 positive (and lowest 1/6 negative) frequencies.
+The guess is then defined as $\mathcal{D}(\boldsymbol{G})$ (where $\mathcal{D}$ is applied to each time-step) with guess period ${T = T_1 + T_2}$, and then follows steps 6 and 7 of algorithm \ref{sec:algorithm}.